belgian-elixir-study-group/meetup-materials/meetup15/elixir_coin/README.md

 ## Client-Server Protocol

-**The following messages can be sent and received using the public API in the `ElixirCoin.Server` module.**
+The following messages can be sent and received using the **public API** of the `ElixirCoin.Server` module.

 ### Miner Registration